 The U.S Department of Education conducted a study that showed a statistically significant increase in the success rate of online students versus traditional students.

 This is one of the biggest arguments against online learning.
 The truth is that online learning facilitates interaction with more people across the globe than in a tiny classroom.
 With more financial resources available students can take the opportunity to travel abroad or visit exotic locales, all while staying connected to the classroom.

 Technology has given us the ability to connect more, not less.
-Many online programs have video conferencing, allowing the students and teacher to interact with each other and get homework help online.
+Many online programs have video conferencing, allowing the students and teacher to interact with each other.
 Online study groups are popping up everywhere.
 Students can reach out to people in other universities to collaborate and learn together.
 Online learning has not turned education into a personal experience.
 It is turning education into a global community experience.